 Although college applications can be expensive ($50-$100 each), applying to more than a couple of schools gives you more flexibility to choose from schools that accept you and compare college costs and financial award packages.

-By about the 1st of April of your Senior year, you should receive an award letter from your school detailing the financial aid they will offer you.
+By late March or early April of your Senior year, you should receive an award letter from your school detailing the financial aid they will offer you.
 Your award letter might include scholarships & grants, federal student loans and federal work-study.
 After reviewing your award letter, you should have a good idea how much more money you’ll need to come up with to pay for college.

-If you really want to attend a certain school, but another school has offered you more money, contact the financial aid department of your first choice school and see if they will be willing to match the other school’s award package.
-Use our Comparing Colleges Calculator to help you get started.
+If you really want to attend a certain school, but another school has offered you more money, contact the financial aid office of your first choice school and see if they will be willing to match the other school’s award package.

 Before you leave for college, you and your family should establish a college budget consisting of funds you can rely on from your parent’s contribution and your monthly spending projection.